What’s the most important part of a thriving business?

 1. Does it really need to be said?

-The biggest reason why customers leave a brand is because they don’t like the product or service they get.
+The leading reason customers leave a brand is that the product or service didn’t meet expectations.

 Do everything you can to make sure your customers are happy.

-Resolving problems with a process: Millions of dollars have been spent over the years on determining how to deal with customer complaints most effectively.
+Resolving problems with a process: Millions of dollars have been spent on learning how to resolve customer issues effectively.

-If you do a good job addressing a problem, you can still win that customer’s loyalty if the problem was caused by some accident, not negligence.
+If you do a good job addressing a problem, you can still win that customer’s loyalty if the problem was caused by an accident—not negligence.

 If you do research, you’ll find many different customer resolution models, all with their own clever acronyms: HEART, LAST, etc.

-But despite having different letters, they all describe the same main stages:
+But despite different letters, they all describe the same main stages:

 When a customer comes to you or anyone on your team with a complaint, they should be met with the following: